whateverSpace/shapeways-frontend/README.md

 - Use your wrists in different segments to trigger sounds and move shapes.
 - Bring them together, spread them apart, leave them in the middle, experiment!
 - The background color that slowly fills in segments is changed by the segment your nose is in.
-- For best results, stand 3-6 feet from webcam in a well-lit room.
+- Stand 3-6 feet away from the camera for optimal tracking.
 ![3](https://user-images.githubusercontent.com/563233/92160858-894be400-ede4-11ea-9793-eedd3200f9e5.png)

 ## How it works